-During 2020-21 the Trust central team continued to work across all our schools to improve efficiencies and benefit from the combined buying power of the Trust, resulting in further savings in the year.
-Despite the continuing impact of Covid-19 the Trust successfully managed its key cash risks in 2020-21, balancing overspend in supply/agency costs of £352k with a reduction in other expense areas, ultimately coming in only 1.38% above budget, retaining £293k/97% of budgeted contingencies, and achieving an overall in-year surplus of £264k, 114% above budget.
+During 2021-22 the Trust central team continued to work across all our schools to improve efficiencies and benefit from the combined buying power of the growing Trust, resulting in further savings in the year.
+Despite the continuing impact of Covid-19 the Trust successfully managed its key cash risks in 2021-22, balancing overspend in supply/agency costs of £493,000 with a reduction in other expense areas, and achieving an overall in-year surplus of £1,801,000.